Angara (rocket family): Angara A5

 In the Angara A5, the four URM-1s used as boosters operate at full thrust for approximately 214 seconds, then separate.
 The URM-1 forming the vehicle's core is operated at full thrust for lift off, then throttled down to 30% to conserve propellant.
 The core is throttled back up after the boosters have separated and continues burning for another 110 seconds.

 The first Angara A5 test flight was launched on 23 December 2014.
 The second test flight was launched on 14 December 2020 from Plesetsk.
 A third test flight was launched on 27 December 2021, also from Plesetsk.
 However, the test of Persei upper stage failed and the payload did not make it from LEO to GEO.

 Proposed versions

 Angara 1.1

 Initial plans called for an even smaller Angara 1.1 using a Briz-KM as a second stage, with a payload capacity of 2 tonnes.
 This version was cancelled as it fell into the same payload class as the Soyuz 2.1v, which made its debut flight in 2013.

 Angara A3

 The Angara A3 would consist of one URM-1 core, two URM-1 boosters, the 3.6m URM-2, and an optional Briz-M or hydrogen powered upper stage for high energy orbits.
 The hydrogen powered stage for this vehicle, called RCAF would be smaller than the Angara A5's KVTK.
-This vehicle has no current plans for use (14.6 tonnes to 200 km x 60°, 2.4 tonnes to GTO with Briz-M or 3.6 tonnes with a hydrogen upper stage), but could be developed as a replacement for Zenit.
+This vehicle has no current plans for use (14.6 tonnes to 200 km × 60°, 2.4 tonnes to GTO with Briz-M or 3.6 tonnes with a hydrogen upper stage), but could be developed as a replacement for Zenit.